breucode/imisu/README.md

 When you try to mix `httpEndpoint` and `dnsDomain` in one service, the configuration is invalid, and the application will not start.

 ## Run

+To understand, which endpoints you can call, have a look at the [api-docs](https://breucode.github.io/imisu/swagger-ui.html?url=swagger.json).

 Currently, imisu is only distributed as a Docker image.
 Feel free to raise an issue, if you need a different artifact.